jesseryanharris/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-Assuming that the activity.csv file exists within the working directory, we can load the data as follows:
+Assuming that the activity.csv file exists within the working directory, we can load the data as follows.

 ```r